TvBreukelen/fnpdbservices/fnpdbc-dbconvert/release/readme.txt

 MobileDB        Palm/PocketPC
 MS-Excel        Microsoft Windows / Mac OS X
 Pilot-DB        Palm
+SQLite          All platforms
 TSV             All platforms
 XML             All platforms
 YAML            All platforms

-DBConvert is compatible with all operating systems that are able to run Java (version 11 or higher).
+DBConvert is compatible with all operating systems that are able to run Java (version 17 or higher).
 DBConvert is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.